nfdi4plants/isa-ro-crate-profile/profile/isa_ro_crate.md

 **LabProtocol** - Has been redefined as a child of [HowTo](https://schema.org/HowTo) to make it clearer that it is intended to specifically describe the planned instructions for a lab process.

 **LabProcess** - A new type has been defined as a child of [Action](https://schema.org/Action), to specifically describe the details and outcomes of an executed LabProtocol.
-Thereby seperating the "what was planned" and "what happened" between LabProtocol and LabProcess respectively.
+Thereby separating the "what was planned" and "what happened" between LabProtocol and LabProcess respectively.
 A working group is working on the new type and adaptations of existing types.

 An important change to the [Bioschemas](https://bioschemas.org/) specification that is still pending is the following: